aloneguid/netbox/README.md

 `string GeneratePersonFullName()` - Generates a random person name in the format of FirstName LastName

+# `PasswordGenerator` class.
+Generates random password, which complies with the strong password rules and does not contain ambiguous characters.
+In .NET full framework it is using crypto API to achieve true randomness, whereas portable version just tries it's best.

+`string Generate()` - generates a random password between 8 and 10 characters long.
+`string Generate(int length)` - generates a random password of the exact length.
+`string Generate(int minLength, int maxLength)` - generates a random password of variable length.

 # `NetPath` class

 Created due to `System.IO.Path` not being extensible.
 Contains two static properties: